 “Especially when I went straight from the obstacle course, where you have to crawl, getting all that sand down your uniform and tearing up your skin, and then transition to a run,” he said.
 “That was really hard, and you can really mess up your body if you don’t clean yourself up as much as possible.”

 For Spc.
-Nathaniel Miska, a carpentry and masonry specialist with the Minnesota Army National Guard’s 850th Engineer Construction Company, had little room for mistakes as the competition drew to a close.
+Nathaniel Miska, a carpentry and masonry specialist with the Minnesota Army National Guard’s 850th Engineer Construction Company, there was little room for mistakes as the competition drew to a close.

 “My emotions are at their peak,” he said.
 “At this point, it’s all or nothing, and we have no more opportunities to ease up on the gas pedal.”